formal-land/llzk-lib/doc/0_overview.md

 # What is LLZK? {#overview}

+\tableofcontents

 LLZK is an open-source Intermediate Representation (IR) for Zero Knowledge (ZK) circuit languages.
 The LLZK project provides a flexible framework, inspired by LLVM, designed to unify diverse ZK front-end languages and backend ZK architectures.
+From an implementation perspective, the LLZK IR is a composition of multiple [MLIR *dialects*][mlir-dialects] that represent different features that may be present in the source ZK language.

 You can read more about the motivation and design of the project [on our blog][llzk-post].